ivobeerens-nl/blog/content/blog/2018/04/upgrade-the-vcenter-server-appliance-vcsa-to-version-6-7/index.md

   - "VMware"
   - "vSphere"
 author: Ivo Beerens
+url: /2018/04/23/upgrade-the-vcenter-server-appliance-vcsa-to-version-6-7/
 ---

+Last week VMware launched vSphere 6.7.
+In this blog post I show how easy it is to upgrade a vCenter Server 6.x appliance to a new vCenter Server 6.7 appliance using the graphical interface (GUI) upgrade.
+The GUI upgrade uses a two stage process:
 - **Stage 1**: Deploy a new vCenter Server 6.7 appliance
 - **Stage 2**: Transfer the services and configuration data from the old to the new appliance